Fessoid/DLG-Editor-for-Disciples/README.md

-# DLG-Editor-for-Disciples
+# DLG Editor for Disciples [RU/ENG/PL/CH]
-Interface editor for Disciples 1, 2 by Fessoid [RU/ENG/PL/CH]
+Interface editor for Disciples 1, 2 by Fessoid